 Exposed Concrete Block

-Your home has a contemporary look thanks to the exposed concrete block, which is also aesthetically pleasing.
+Thanks to the exposed concrete block, your home has a contemporary look that is also aesthetically pleasing.
 They give it an unpolished, unfinished look that makes your wall appear incomplete but lovely.
 You can still paint the cinder blocks if you prefer a textured appearance.

 However, leaving the wall alone still makes it ideal for your house.
 Play around with the decor by pairing it with glass and back furniture, for example.